This is a collaborative post.

 Saving Money on the Car

 If you’re in the market for a new car, you need to know how to save money on the actual purchase.
 The very first thing you need to do is shop around and find the car that makes sense for you.
-For instance, you may be in love with that decked out F250, but if you don’t need that type of vehicle for your family or your job, then it’s a better idea to stick with something more cost-effective, such as a coupe.
+For instance, you may be in love with the vehicles you can find among the Lincoln Black Label inventory, but if you don’t need all of the services that come with the Black Label membership, then it’s a better idea to stick with something more cost-effective.

 In addition to picking the right type of vehicle, you also need to shop around for prices.
 Not every dealership with have cars for the same price, so you need to find one that is within your price range.
 In addition, make sure to talk with the dealer about incentives, discounts or promotions to help reduce the amount of money the car will cost.
 Finally, consider if you have another vehicle to trade in that could help at least lower the cost of the vehicle to you.

 You should also try to find a Certified Pre-owned vehicle instead of buying something right off the production line.
 Certified Pre-Owned models go through rigorous inspections and come with great warranties, so you don’t have to worry about getting a vehicle that will continuously let you down.

 Finally, after you purchase your vehicle, keep it until you run it into the ground and are searching for scrap car prices to sell it for junk.
 This can help you avoid having to spend money on a new car for a long time.

 Saving Money on Insurance

 The other hefty cost of driving is having car insurance, but it’s a necessity in some states.
 Like buying a vehicle, you also want to shop around for different prices and options to help you find the one that fits best within your budget.